Dana Holgorsen: Houston

+Nebraska

+On November 11, 2024, Nebraska head coach Matt Rhule announced that Holgorsen, who was initially hired as an offensive consultant, would serve as the Cornhuskers' offensive coordinator for the remainder of the 2024 season.
+He replaced former offensive coordinator Marcus Satterfield, who was assigned solely as the tight ends coach.

 Personal life

 Holgorsen is a native of Mount Pleasant, Iowa, where he graduated from Mount Pleasant Community High School in 1989.
 Holgorsen played wide receiver at Iowa Wesleyan College, earning a degree in 1993 and a master's in health and physical education from Valdosta State University in 1995.
 Holgorsen had been recruited to Iowa Wesleyan by head coach Hal Mumme and offensive coordinator Mike Leach, both of whom he coached with later in their careers.

 Holgorsen has three children: McClayne, Logan, and Karlyn.
 He built his home in Morgantown in 2014.
 The home is the first luxury residence in the U.S. to be built completely of cross-laminated timber.